coder-Aayush/github-app/README.md

-# Github App Clone using Swift UI
+# Github App using Swift UI

 30 days of building github app using swift ui is the challenge to explore more regarding swift and github API.